Trisfald/veridia-rpg/Traits.md

 ##### *Requisites: way of the sun 1*
 ##### Cost: 4 experience points
 Spend one point of fervor and take a free action.\
 An explosion of light dazzles all those who have their eyes turned towards you.
-They suffer a disadvantage of three dice on every action which requires the use of sight.\
+They suffer a disadvantage of three dice on every action that requires the use of sight.\
 Each turn the disadvantage decreases by one, until the effect fades off.

 ### Sunlight beam